 Can we look through telescopes?

-Optional observatory visits can be selected at the time you book your show.
+For group bookings of the entire dome, an optional observatory visit can be selected at the time you book your show.
 If this option is selected, your group will spend about 25 minutes in the planetarium and 25 minutes at our observatory.
 For groups larger than 25 people, all bookings include an observatory visit.

 Note that in the event inclement weather, you can spend the entire 50 minutes in the planetarium.
 You can still visit the observatory, but you won’t be able to use the telescopes.